- Research Internships

 - Workplace Internships

 The Psychology Internship Programme was initially set up in 2013, with a single applied internship.
-Since then the programme has been developed to encompass up to ten internships per year (nine were completed in 2015/16, ten in 2016/17 and a further ten in 2017/18), from a variety of different areas.
+Since then the programme has been developed to encompass up to ten internships per year from a variety of different areas.
 The aim is to provide educational and work-based experiences for final year Psychology students in each of the main Psychology career areas including: Clinical; Occupational; Counselling; Health; Sports; Forensic; Psychotherapy; Research; Human Factors; Marketing; HR; Public Engagement.

 Each internship requires the student to engage in project activities one day a week throughout term or over summer.
 The internship can be work based, usually comprised of a short-term or small scale body of work that the student will complete over a time period defined by the organisation.
 This work often includes administrative duties, report writing, public engagement, presentation of work, meeting attendance and participation in training activities.
 Alternatively, the internship can be project based, including activities such as literature review and research activities (e.g. data collection and analysis).
 In each case the student has an organisational supervisor; the host supervisor should monitor the workload to ensure it is appropriate for the student, and manageable within the given timescale.